 It is said Cioppino originated with Italian immigrant fishermen in San Francisco in the late 1800s using whatever seafood was leftover from the day’s catch.
 Those fishermen would share with others who came home empty-handed.

 The seafood stew is a grab bag of ingredients and could easily be adapted to whatever was available.
 Other cultures have versions of Cioppino, mainly France.
 Their fisherman’s stew is known as bouillabaisse.
 The main difference between Cioppino and bouillabaisse is that bouillabaisse has saffron added to its fish broth with chopped tomatoes.

 The broth for this Fisherman’s stew is incredibly easy to make, with canned crushed tomatoes, white wine, and seafood stock.
 Seafood stock is not a readily available item in most grocery stores, so you could use clam juice or a suitable substitute (see note below in the recipe section).
 I use a product called Clam Base, which is a clam stock concentrate.
 Just add water for a very tasty broth.

-Freshly chopped fennel and dried fennel seeds team with the garlic and onion to become a great flavor builder.
-After the Cioppino broth simmers, add the seafood, then cover and simmer until the shellfish open.
+Freshly chopped fennel and dried fennel seeds team with garlic and onion to become a great flavor builder.
+After the Cioppino broth simmers, add the seafood, then cover and simmer until the shellfish opens.